arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 4. 0 or more digits
 5. optinally, a single `d` or `D` character

-Optionally, when you've successfully tested and debugged both of these methods, try to do the same thing using `try` and `catch` instead of regular expressions (this will take some research).
+When you've successfully tested and debugged both of these methods, try to accomplish the same tasks using `try` and `catch` instead of regular expressions.
+We have not covered these yet, so a little research will be necessary.

 ## Task 3

 Create a text-based game of tic-tac-toe.
-The board state should be stored in a $3\times3$ 2D `char` array, whose elements are `'x'`, `'o'` or `'\0'` (the null character, for board spaces that are empty).
+The board state should be stored in a *3* x *3* 2D `char` array, whose elements are `'x'`, `'o'` or `'\0'` (the null character, for board spaces that are empty).
 After each turn, the board should be printed in a format like this:

 ```
 	 1   2   3